chirag3110gupta/FruitGrabbr/DEVELOPMENT.md

     - Made their respective draw functions
     - Set a suitable frame rate and timings
     - Added Background music
-    - Added comments and Documentation
+    - Added Comments and Documentation